 Not having eaten at the legendary Dotonbori district is a sacrilege, I know.
 But when you have only 24 hours in a city as huge as Osaka, you have to set priorities.

-However, I did sample Osaka’s delicious food – the evening of my arrival at a cute little restaurant around the corner from my hotel:
+However, I did sample Osaka’s delicious food – on the evening of my arrival at a cute little restaurant around the corner from my hotel.

 Moron From Out Of Town

 After what must have been seven minutes, the sweet’n’pretty waitress put two bowls in front of me and warned me that the smaller bowl containing some soup was very hot.
 Okie-doke.

 I looked around in search of chopsticks.
 Next to me was sitting a young dude with cordless headphones in his ears.
 Without even as much as looking at me, he pulled a little box open – which was filled with wooden chopsticks.
 Target achieved: You made me feel like an idiot – however: arigato gozaimasu.
 Instead of answering me or at least acknowledging my existence in some way, with a hint of condescension, he just closed the box.

 This dish was called something like dipped noodles or so, so I started to dip the cold noodles in the indeed very hot soup and then I slurped them from my chopsticks.

 I only hoped that this was the way I was supposed to be eating this meal.

 About seven minutes later, I was halfway through my cold noodles dipped in very hot soup, my table-mate got his two bowls – and what did he do?
 He dipped his cold noodles in his very hot soup!